 Enter one of Mother Nature’s most genius remedies — essential oils.
 They can go a long way in helping you wind down.
 Plus, the act of diffusing them or even spritzing lavender oil on your pillow, which has helpful sleepytime properties, can signal to your brain that it’s time to power down.

-Other than the usual lavender go-to, here are two other oils to consider adding to your diffuser during your evening ritual.
+Other than the usual lavender go-to, chamomile and frankincense are two other oils to consider adding to your diffuser during your evening ritual.

 #5 Keep it Cool

 If you feel like you sleep better when you’re on the cooler side, you’re not imagining it — the science backs up your hunch!
 Most of the research points to around 69 degrees Fahrenheit as the ideal temperatures for our bodies to get the best quality, undisrupted sleep.